geode-sdk/docs/getting-started/ide-setup.md

 # IDE Setup

-If you're using some IDE you may want to do a few things for your Geode projects.
+If youre using some IDE you may want to do a few things for your Geode projects.

 * [Visual Studio Code](#visual-studio-code)
 * [Visual Studio](#visual-studio)